mklan/nx-archive-browser/README.md

 The Roms will be downloaded to `sdmc:/roms/N64` and `sdmc:/roms/SNES`.

 Read the [legal terms](https://archive.org/about/terms.php) of archive.org.
-I would encourage you to only download games you own a physical copy of.
+I would encourage you to only download games you developed on your own or in some cases own a copy of the original product (depends where you are located).

 ## Limitations

 - No SSL!
 PyNX does not support ssl so keep in mind that you are downloading via an unencrypted connection.
 Ideally use a VPN.
-Although archive.org seems to redirect downlaod requests to some external storage bucket, so it could be a different scenario (please correct me if I am wrong)
+Although archive.org seems to redirect download requests to some external bucket, so it could be a different scenario (please correct me if I am wrong)

 - You cannot go back to Homebrew Menu.
 You have to press the Home button to close the app